 “Hiring tech talent is difficult.”
 As an account manager, this is a phrase I hear from our customers in the US and the UK every single day.
 Companies often have their headquarters where the talent is; London, Boston, New York, Silicon Valley.
 And it’s true, finding talent in these places is hard.
-Recruiting isn’t just about tracking down the right candidate, it’s also about creating a great candidate experience—and making sure you hire the right candidate before anyone else.
+Recruiting, and especially recruiting for overseas jobs, isn’t just about tracking down the right candidate, it’s also about creating a great candidate experience—and making sure you hire the right candidate before anyone else.

 Now imagine doing that when the talent is over 7,000 miles and multiple time zones away.
 That’s Singapore.
 Of course there’s local talent, but Singapore serves as the Asia Pacific headquarters of companies including Facebook, Netflix, Oracle, and SAP.
 With competition like that, imagine sourcing talent for your local startup.

 Where would you turn to find candidates for specialized positions?
 Perhaps to the same markets that are already so oversubscribed—to London, Boston, NYC, Silicon Valley.

 I met with our Workable customers in Singapore and Dubai in late March and early April, to speak with the heads of recruitment at their headquarters.
 I also spoke to startups scaling in both locations.

 TenX, based in Singapore, is an innovative new company with a focus on blockchain and virtual currencies.
 With a top floor office, an unobstructed view of Marina Bay Sands, interesting work and a great working environment, I figured it would be easy to attract talent for their teams.
 After speaking with them, I realized that this is just how they retain talent.